Shipworm: Cultural impact

-In the Netherlands the shipworm caused a crisis in the 18th century by attacking the timber that faced the sea dikes.
+In the Netherlands the shipworm caused a crisis in the 18th century by attacking the timber that faced the sea dike.
 After that the dikes had to be faced with stones.
-In 2009, Teredo have caused several minor collapses along the Hudson River waterfront in Hoboken, New Jersey, due to damage to underwater pilings.
+In 2009, Teredo caused several minor collapses along the Hudson River waterfront in Hoboken, New Jersey, due to damage to underwater pilings.

-Engineering

 In the early 19th century, engineer Marc Brunel observed that the shipworm's valves simultaneously enabled it to tunnel through wood and protected it from being crushed by the swelling timber.
 With that idea, he designed the first tunnelling shield, a modular iron tunnelling framework which enabled workers to tunnel through the unstable riverbed beneath the Thames.
 The Thames Tunnel was the first successful large tunnel built under a navigable river.